Red Flag-Alaska 23-3 Exercise - Refueling fighters during essential realistic combat training

 |0

-This work, Red Flag-Alaska 23-3 Exercise - Refueling fighters during essential realistic combat training [Image 3 of 3], by A1C Quatasia Carter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Flag-Alaska 23-3 Exercise - Refueling fighters during essential realistic combat training, by A1C Quatasia Carter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT